DrIRSHADPALAKKAL/Drirshadpalakkal/README.md

 ## Hi there 👋
+Dr. Irshad Palakkal (MBBS, MD, PGDMLE) is a distinguished medical doctor, entrepreneur, and dedicated social worker hailing from Kerala and currently based in Bangalore.
+His extensive medical expertise is complemented by his commitment to social welfare initiatives, reflecting his passion for community service.

+Throughout his career, Dr. Palakkal has been actively involved in various social projects, focusing on improving healthcare accessibility and quality for underprivileged communities.
+His entrepreneurial ventures in the medical field aim to bridge gaps in healthcare delivery, ensuring that essential services reach those in need.

+Dr. Palakkal’s dedication to both medicine and social work has earned him recognition and respect among peers and the communities he serves.
+His journey from Kerala to Bangalore exemplifies his commitment to making a positive impact on society through his diverse roles.
 <!--
 **DrIRSHADPALAKKAL/Drirshadpalakkal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.